Please select your state

 Sound Fiscal Policy

 Unsustainable government spending limits economic opportunity for all Georgians and fuels special interest politics that rig the system in favor of the well-connected at the expense of everyone else.
-Lawmakers need to rein in wasteful spending and prioritize existing revenue rather than expecting hardworking families to pick up an ever increasing bill.
+Lawmakers need to cap an out of control, budget-busting Film Tax Credit program, and lower taxes on all Georgians equally.

 Helping Georgians Get to Work

 Lawmakers should make it easier for Georgians to provide for their families through their chosen professions.
 By working with industry leaders and legislators, AFP-GA will look at ways to reduce or eliminate unnecessary occupational licensing requirements.
-Supporting House Bill 147 and Senate Bill 45, AFP-GA activists will work to help people rise and find meaningful employment.
+We support legislation that lowers barriers for beauty service workers, and cuts red tape for small business owners like food truck operators.
+AFP-GA activists will work to help people rise and find meaningful employment.

 The COVID-19 pandemic has changed many facets of Georgians’ everyday lives—especially those of our children.
 This legislative session, Georgia’s lawmakers have the opportunity to provide the flexibility and support necessary to address every individual student’s needs.